 Electives are different from gen ed classes.
 You do not need to take them and they don’t count toward your major.
 While you may need to reach a certain number of elective hours, you can choose any class to fulfill this requirement so long as the course doesn’t require a pre-requisite.
 This may seem redundant or useless, especially to underclassmen who are eager to dive into studying their major.
 However, what you may not realize is that electives can change your whole collegiate path.

 One reason colleges require electives is to allow students to explore subject areas that they may not have previously considered.
 For example, a student wants to pursue a music degree may take sociology as an elective.
 They enjoy it so much that they decide to change their major.
 Electives are especially helpful for those who come into college not knowing for sure what they are interested in.
 It provides them the opportunity to experience a broad range of subjects and help them narrow their scope.

 Gen-ed and elective courses will still affect your GPA.

-Aside from exploration and achieving a well-rounded education, the letter grades that you receive in your general education and elective courses will still effect your overall GPA.
-If you want to maintain a healthy, high grade point average, you can’t afford to slack off in your classes even if they aren’t directly related to your major.
-Regardless of whether you are interested in the subject or not, you have to do the work and try your best to show that you can learn new things and take responsibility for your education.
+Aside from exploration and achieving a well-rounded education, the letter grades that you receive in your general education and elective courses will still affect your overall GPA.
+If you want to maintain a healthy, high-grade point average, you can’t afford to slack off in your classes even if they aren’t directly related to your major.
+Regardless of whether you are interested in the subject or not, you have to do the work.
+Try your best to learn new things and take responsibility for your education.